-He only is my rock and my salvation, my stronghold; I shall not be shaken. (v.
-6 NASB)
+He only is my rock and my salvation, my stronghold; I shall not be shaken. -v.
+6 NASB

-We note that Zadok, the high priest, decided to go with David.
-He was faithful and had brought the ark, a symbol to the Israelites of God's presence in their midst, and began following David.
-Then the old king turned and, seeing the ark, commanded Zadok to carry it back to the city:
+Zadok, the high priest, was faithful and decided to go with David.
+He brought with him the ark, a symbol to the Israelites of God's presence in their midst.
+The old king turned and, seeing the ark, commanded Zadok to carry it back to the city:

 Then the king said to Zadok, "Carry the ark of God back into the city.
-If I find favor in the eyes of the LORD, He will bring me back and show me both it and His dwelling place.
-But if He says thus: 'I have no delight in you,' here I am, let Him do to me as seems good to Him."
-(2 Samuel 15:25, 26)
+If I find favor in the eyes of the Lord, He will bring me back and show me both it and His dwelling place.
+But if He says thus: 'I have no delight in you,' here I am, let Him do to me as seems good to Him." -2 Samuel 15:25, 26

-I would love to make this great truth clear so that it will live for you!
+I would love to make this great truth clear and alive for you!
 Here was a man so wholly committed to God that he turned aside from any thought of merit in the ark, clinging only to God and saying to Zadok that if it was God's will for him to come back to this city, he would be allowed to come back; if not, then he was in God's hands.
-He refused to attempt to force God to do anything, but determined to go the way God led, regardless of the path.
+He refused to attempt to force God to do anything, but instead determined to go the way God led, regardless of the path.
 Oh, to live like that today!